 The second ploy is what I call the “sense of community” excuse.
 These dimwitted numbnuts claim that attending services on the high holidays fills their need to bond with other Jews in the community.
 This, of course, is nonsensical disingenuous bullshit.
-Even if anyone believed you, how sincere could you possibly be to have such a craving only two days a year?
+Even if anyone believed them, how sincere could anyone possibly be to have such a craving only two days a year?

-But as for your twice a year temple appearance, what kind of “sense of community” is so lacking in your life that is satisfied in six hours twice a year observing a holiday that you probably know little about anyway?
-Stop spewing such bullshit because you sound like an idiot and no one believes you.
+But as for your twice a year temple appearance, what kind of “sense of community” is so lacking in your life that is satisfied in six hours twice a year observing a mechanical holiday?
 We all know that you’re reciting the prayers and songs phonetically anyway because what little Hebrew you remember ends with the alphabet and a few holiday salutations.

 And the whole fasting on Yom Kippur thing?
 Just who the fuck do you think you’re kidding?
-(It’s a dirty little secret, but virtually ALL of these lying sack of shit cherry pickers cheat during the day.
-“I have to eat.
-I have low blood sugar!”)
+It’s a dirty little secret, but virtually all of these lying sack of shit cherry pickers cheat during the day.
+Fast?
+There is no fast.

 Something Ain’t Kosher

-Cherry picking within Judaism is not limited to congregational attendance.
+Cherry picking within Judaism isn’t limited to congregational attendance.
 It extends to other doctrinal practices from the bible itself.
 My favorite example is the contingent of morons who claim to [making sarcastic quote fingers] “keep kosher.”